Nuvei/nuvei-plugin-woocommerce/readme.txt

 == Changelog ==

 = 3.9.3 =
 * Fixed the check for the logs directory when plugin is activated.
+In case of error, return better message to the user.

 = 3.9.2 =
 * Fixed the problem when the default WC Pay button is visible, when Nuvei is selected as payment provider, and Simply Connect is used.